-ACTION 8 Return of Personal effects
+ACTION 8 Return of Personal Effects

-- 1. The FST should work together with the forensic firm to return all items associated (on the body, e.g. watches, jewelry), associated by (very close by), and unassociated (not directly near the body) to the relevant staff member's family. - 2.
-The forensic firm is responsible for the transportation, sanitation and cataloguing of these personal effects.
-If the effects are brought to the the forensic firm's main office, it is preferable that a UN official (EPST or FST member) travel there to handle the shipments to the families, rather than returning the items to the location as they can be lost in transit. - 3.
-Should the staff member have belongings in the office, please follow the procedures outlined in Chapter 1 Section D for sealing and storing the properties of the deceased.
+- 1. The FFP should work together with the forensic firm to return all items associated (on the body, e.g. watches, jewelry), associated by (very close by), and unassociated (not directly near the body) to the relevant staff member's family. - 2.
+Where the forensic firm is responsible for the transportation, sanitation and cataloguing of these personal effects found associated with the staff member.
+It is preferable that a UN official is present to handle the shipments to the families. - 3.
+Should the staff member have belongings in the office or residence, please follow the procedures outlined in Chapter 1 Section D for sealing and storing the properties of the deceased.